carolinecolijn/leeway-reopen-covid19/README.md

 The main statistical model is written in [Stan](https://mc-stan.org/) and fit with the package [covidseir](https://github.com/seananderson/covidseir).

 The analysis can be reproduced by running the numbered R files in the [`analysis`](analysis) folder.
 Note that the model fits and some projections will take some time (several minutes per model).
+Only rerun `00-cache-data.R` and `00-mobility-segments.R` if you want to update the data.
+Our cached data is already available in this repository.

 You will need the following packages installed: